 How do you keep positive energy around your cards?

 Do not let others handle your tarot/oracle cards because they can leave traces of their energy on the cards.
-Try burning dried sage and letting the smoke clear away the energy of the cards if you feel they’ve picked up some funk.
+Try burning herbs and letting the smoke clear away the energy of the cards if you feel they’ve picked up some funk.

-Do you start with asking your guides to show you the cards?
+Do you start by asking your guides to show you the cards?

 I always say a little prayer before I begin asking my Higher Self to come forward to share the divine guidance I most need in that moment.